All Things Ignatian: Catholic Intellectual Life and the Common Good

-- The seminar is led by faculty from the Hank Center, the Center for Ignatian Pedagogy, and others who have shared commitments to orientating faculty in the Jesuit tradition and mission of the university.
+Seminar sessions are led by faculty from the Hank Center, the Center for Ignatian Pedagogy, Jesuits and others who have shared commitments to orientating faculty in the Jesuit tradition and mission of the university.

-- At completion of the seminar, enrolled faculty are eligible for a summer research grant from the CCIH that intersects with the ideas and orientation of the seminar with the particular scholarship and research of the faculty member.
+At completion of the seminar, enrolled faculty are eligible for a summer research grant from CCIH that brings together ideas from the seminar with particular scholarship and research interests of faculty members.